-My name is Mike Norton and I run Technical Operations at PBS Digital.
+My name is Mike Norton and I run Cloud Architecture at PBS Digital.
 As a seasoned technologist, I have spent the last 20 years pursuing my passion for solving business problems with technology solutions and leading diverse and distributed teams in doing the same.
 This blog is a place for me to write about software development, operations, managing distributed teams, technology matters, books I’m reading and anything else I decide to spout off about.

 Coding with Intent?